PEOPLE

 RA (SURP Recipient)

-Maya is a second year undergraduate student at UCI, currently pursuing her Bachelors in both Psychological Sciences and International Studies.
+Maya is a third year undergraduate student at UCI, currently pursuing her Bachelors in both Psychological Sciences and International Studies.
 She has a particular interest in how a research based approach to understanding social issues can affect human world views and opinions.
 In the future, she hopes to conduct cross-cultural research, with a focus in the developmental and social branches of psychology.

 MADISON GARGUILE